kevinaraujo/kubernetes-bootcamp/README.md

 `kubectl describe replicaset myreplicaset` => show with details the replicaset created

 `kubectl get replicasets` => show without detailed the replicasets created

+`kubectl scale replicaset myreplicaset --replicas 20
+` => Scale for more or less pods